A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: Introduction

-\paragraph*{Our contribution.} In this paper we address two network design problems on planar graphs for which the existence of subexponential parameterized algorithms was open.
+\paragraph*{Our contribution.} In this paper we address a classic problem on planar graphs for which the existence of subexponential parameterized algorithm was open.
 Given a graph $G$ with a subset $T$ of vertices distinguished as terminals, the \textsc{Subset TSP} problem asks for a shortest closed walk visiting the terminals in any order.
 Parameterized by the number $k=|T|$ of terminals, the problem is fixed-parameter tractable in arbitrary graphs: it can be solved in time $2^k\cdot n^{\Oh(1)}$ by first computing the distance between every pair of terminals, and then solving the resulting $k$-terminal instance using the standard Bellman-Held-Karp dynamic programming algorithm.
 Klein and Marx \cite{KleinM14} showed that if $G$ is an undirected planar graph with polynomially bounded edge weights, then the problem can be solved significantly faster, in time $2^{\Oh(\sqrt{k}\log k)}\cdot n^{\Oh(1)}$.
 The limitations of polynomial weights and undirected graphs are inherent to this algorithm: it starts with computing a locally 4-step optimal solution (which requires polynomial weights to terminate in polynomial time) and relies on an elaborate subtour-replacement argument (which breaks down if the tour has an orientation).
-The main argument is the unexpected and somewhat mysterious claim that the union of an optimal and a locally 4-step optimal tour has treewidth $\Oh(\sqrt{k})$.
+The main argument is the unexpected claim that the union of an optimal and a locally 4-step optimal tour has treewidth $\Oh(\sqrt{k})$.

-Our first result is a more robust and perhaps less mysterious algorithm that achieves the same running time, but does not suffer from these limitations.
+Our result is a more robust and perhaps less surprising algorithm that achieves the same running time, but does not suffer from these limitations.

 \begin{theorem} Given an edge-weighted directed planar graph $G$ with terminals $T$, \textsc{Subset TSP} parameterized by $k=|T|$ can be solved in time $2^{\Oh(\sqrt{k}\log k)} n^{\Oh(1)}$. \end{theorem} The similarity of \textsc{Subset TSP} and \textsc{Steiner Tree}, for which a lower bound ruling out $2^{o(k)} n^{\Oh(1)}$ time algorithms in planar graphs has been recently shown~\cite{MarxPP18}, suggests a very intricate boundary between parameterized problems that admit and do not admit subexponential parameterized algorithms in planar graphs.